It started as a curiosity experiment

 Ten interviews in four weeks

 The results were honestly absurd.
-I applied to far fewer roles than I thought I'd need to.
+I applied to far fewer roles than I thought I’d need to.
 And I got far more interviews than I could schedule around.
 Ten in four weeks.
-I became a full‑time interview machine.
+I became a full-time interview machine.
 A pleasant burden, but a burden nonetheless.
+It was the same shift from volume to selectivity that I unpack more directly in Less is more, even in a broken job market.

 For interview prep, I used NotebookLM to study the JD, identify gaps, rehearse answers.
 But everyone has their own approach there so I won’t go deep on that.